Gentian liqueur

-Gentian liqueur (also known as Gentian schnapps, or Enzian liquor) is a clear liqueur produced using the roots of the gentian plant.
+Gentian liqueur (also known as Enzian, Gentian schnapps, or simply Gentian) is a clear liqueur produced using the roots of the gentian plant.

+It is typical of several regions of Italy, but especially Trentino and Alto Adige, as well as of parts of France, where it is called liqueur de gentiane, which is produced by distilling a maceration of the roots of the gentian.

+The name genziana is also used for a digestif, typical of the Abruzzo region, in central Italy.
+It is also made with the roots of the gentian, but by steeping them in white wine, with no distillation.

 Production

-Gentian liqueur is produced from the maceration of the root of the gentian plant in alcohol for a length of time, followed by distillation.
+Gentian liqueur is produced from the maceration of the root of the gentian plant in alcohol, followed by distillation.
 Additional ingredients, such as other herbs and botanicals, are typically added after distillation.
 The resulting liqueur can be sweetened with the addition of sugar.

 Yellow gentian (Gentiana lutea), one species in the genus Gentiana, is most commonly used.
 Less commonly, the roots from other species of Gentiana are used, such as the purple gentian, Hungarian gentian, or spotted gentian.

 In Europe, the harvesting of gentian root from the wild is strictly controlled; as a result, most gentian used for production of the spirit are cultivated for the purpose.

 Properties

-Gentian liqueur has an element of bitterness that comes from the gentian root, of which the primary characteristics are "a dusty earthiness, dry floral notes, and vegetal character", according to Jérôme Corneille, production director of Salers gentian aperitif.
-The taste is also described as "grassy and vegetal; not horribly bitter," but having a "signature tangy aspect."
+The taste of gentian liqueur has an element of bitterness that comes from the gentian root, of which the primary characteristics are "a dusty earthiness, dry floral notes, and vegetal character", according to Jérôme Corneille, production director of Salers gentian aperitif.
+The taste is also described as "grassy and vegetal; not horribly bitter", but having a "signature tangy aspect".

 Its alcohol content by volume typically ranges from 15 to 20 percent.

 Its color ranges from colorless or pale straw, to a bright, clear yellow.